 Senate Bill (SB) 1028, which passed into law in 2016, SB 901, which passed into law in 2018, and Assembly Bill (AB) 1054, which passed into law in 2019, intend to strengthen wildfire mitigation through oversight of public utilities under the jurisdiction of the California Public Utilities Commission (CPUC).
-Although the City of Glendale does not fall under the authority of the CPUC, it is likely that the requirements proposed by these Senate bills will eventually apply to the City.
+Although the City of Glendale does not fall under the authority of the CPUC, the requirements proposed by these bills do apply to the City.